Field¶

 the data values — a 2-D (or 1-D unstructured) array of floating-point numbers;

-a set of metadata components that fully describe the field (see below).
+a set of format independent metadata components that fully describe the field (see below).
+This metadata is often referred to as the “high-level” metadata in the earthkit documentation.

 Fields are created automatically when reading data through